 Sex, that other big North American taboo, is less of a legal issue here, with live shows, and plenty of busy backrooms and regularly scheduled naked party nights.
 Sex-work is legal and regulated, but for health reasons rather than moral concerns.
 Big circuit parties regularly roll into town throughout the year, but especially during the gay holidays, and for leather events in the fall.

 Or you can enjoy peaceful canal-side cafe relaxation or reading, seeing the works of the city's renowned artists at the many museums and galleries, browsing the stores in car-free pedestrian shopping streets and squares, or ambling the bike paths along tree-shaded waterways.
 Every sort of international cuisine can be sampled at the many restaurants, but fresh sandwiches, quiche or pastries from bakeries, taken to eat at Dam Square on a sunny day -- perhaps while watching the street performers there -- can taste special.
-Avoid those nasty pizza slices around Warmoesstraat (Reguliersdwarsstraat has better) - but the Vlaamse frites (fries to go, with mayonaise, ketchup or vinegar) are fresh, cheap and satisfying, wherever you see them.
+Avoid those nasty pizza slices around Warmoesstraat (Reguliersdwarsstraat has better) - but the Vlaamse frites (fries to go, with mayonaise, ketchup or vinegar) are fresh, cheap and satisfying, pretty much wherever you see them.

 Big annual events here include King’s Day, the commemoration of Dutch King Willem-Alexander’s birthday, an occasion for the whole country to party each April 26th.
 On Koninginnenacht, the night before, the streets surge with celebrants, dressed in orange, and full of national pride and high spirits; and of course the bars are packed and circuit parties throb.